 - Vice President, Jon Rysst, DNV GL

-- Senior Advisor Sveinung Oftedal, Norwegian Ministry of Environment
+- Specialist Director, Sveinung Oftedal, Norwegian Ministry of Climate and Environment

 - Sr. Vice President, Svein Buvik, Gard AS